COVID-19: Trying to get home

 This page has advice for Australians overseas who are trying to return home to Australia.

 If you’re overseas and wish to come home, be prepared for delays and disruptions to your travel.
-There are fewer international flights available due to travel restrictions, closed key transit hubs and limits on passenger arrivals into Australia.
+There are fewer international flights available due to travel restrictions, disruptions to key transit hubs and limits on passenger arrivals into Australia.
 Travel regulations and restrictions are changing often and at short notice.